How can TMS help OCD?

 - Engaging in rituals triggered by religious beliefs

 How TMS improves OCD?

 Imaging studies have shown differences in the frontal cortex and subcortical structures of the brain in patients with OCD.
 Additionally, there appears to be a connection between the OCD symptoms and abnormalities in certain areas of the brain.
-Therefore, TMS treatment improves OCD by targeting specific regions of the brain that calm OCD symptoms and behaviors.
+Therefore, TMS treatment improves OCD by targeting specific regions of the brain that calm OCD symptoms and behaviours.

 The NICE guidelines on OCD

 Currently, TMS treatment is being reviewed by The National Institute for Health & Care Excellence (NICE) for the treatment of Obsessive-Compulsive Disorder.
 The review is considering the current evidence on the TMS treatment for Obsessive-Compulsive Disorder as well as its safety and effectiveness.

 Sign up for our newsletter →